Ageshks/money-me/README.md

-it is not connected to the database its only an flutter app it does not require any external database because
+it is not connected to the database its only an flutter app it does not require any external database because i created the app with ## sharerd preference so it can work independent